 Cloudflare-Specific Tips

 TXT records don’t have a proxy toggle (orange/grey cloud).
 This only applies to A and CNAME records.
-Your email authentication records will work immediately.
+Your email security records will work immediately.

-Cloudflare DNS changes typically propagate within seconds.
+Cloudflare DNS changes usually go live within seconds.
 You can verify your records almost immediately after adding them.

 Don’t add quotation marks around the TXT value.
 Cloudflare handles this automatically.
 Just paste the raw record value.